 Berlin is a very small town located in the state of New York.
-With a population of 1,864 people and just one neighborhood, Berlin is the 583rd largest community in New York.
-Berlin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 1,900 people and just one neighborhood, Berlin is the 583rd largest community in New York.
+Berlin has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Unlike some towns, Berlin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Berlin are a mix of both white- and blue-collar jobs.
+Berlin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Berlin is a town of sales and office workers, professionals and construction workers and builders.
 There are especially a lot of people living in Berlin who work in office and administrative support (12.75%), sales jobs (10.29%) and management occupations (9.43%).

 Also of interest is that Berlin has more people living here who work in computers and math than 95% of the places in the US.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Berlin has relatively fewer families with younger children, and/or college students.
 Combined, this makes Berlin a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.